pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

 ### Configure migration tasks

-1. To edit task configuration file `task.yaml`, refer to [Configure the data migration task](https://docs.pingcap.com/tidb-data-migration/v2.0/migrate-data-using-dm#step-4-configure-the-data-migration-task).
+1. Edit task configuration file `task.yaml`, which can refer to [Configure the data migration task](https://docs.pingcap.com/tidb-data-migration/v2.0/migrate-data-using-dm#step-4-configure-the-data-migration-task).

 2. Configure the `target-database.host` in `task.yaml` as the TiDB host address that the Kubernetes cluster can access internally.
 If the cluster is deployed by TiDB Operator, configure the host as `${tidb_cluster_name}-tidb.${namespace}`.